 What is Nyjer seed (or thistle seed)?

-Updated: Nov 10, 2020
+Updated: Nov 13, 2023

 Have you ever had a neighbor complain that your finch feeder introduced thistle into their yard?
 Well, arm yourself with some knowledge to shut neighbor Dick down.

-What is Nyjer (niger) seed?
+What is Nyjer or thistle seed?

-Nyjer seed, also known as niger seed or thistle seed, is a high oil content seed used frequently in backyard bird feeders to attract a variety of finches.
-Nyjer has a thin shell and is vulnerable to spoilage while in a tube or sock feeder, and once the seed dries, birds are less apt to feed upon it.
+Nyjer™ has a thin shell and is vulnerable to spoilage while in a tube or sock feeder, and once the seed dries, birds are less apt to feed upon it.
 Nyjer seed provides a high fat and protein content for birds, which is why it is appreciated even more in winter when fat stores are used heavily.

-Many bird lovers refer to nyjer as thistle seed, however, this seed is not derived from the same plant we refer to as thistle.
+Many bird lovers refer to nyjer as thistle seed; however, this seed is not derived from the same plant we refer to as thistle.

 As an Amazon Associate, we earn from qualifying purchases.

 If you are into scientific names, Guizotia abyssinica is the Latin name for the Nyjer plant.
 The Guizotia niger seed produces an edible oil, and the seed is consumed in many parts of the world.
-Due to its popularity with birdwatchers, niger seed has become a commercial agriculture product grown in the United States.
+Due to its popularity with birdwatchers, Nyjer seed has become a commercial agriculture product grown in the United States.

 So no, your 'thistle' feeder did not introduce the noxious weed into your neighbor's yard, and they can go whine to the wind.
-Though, I have heard that the wind is not much of a listener.
+Though...
+I have heard that the wind is not much of a listener.

-Where does Nyjer (niger) seed come from?
+Where does Nyjer seed come from?

-Which birds eat Nyjer (niger) seed?
+Which birds eat Nyjer seed?

 Finches